gitfrage/guitarspecs/README.md

  - Strap Holders

-For each screw, the hole must be pre-drilled to the core diameter (not outer diameter)
+For each screw, the hole must be pre-drilled to the core diameter (not outer diameter).

 ----------------